confluentinc/cp-demo/docs/index.rst

         ./scripts/start.sh

-   - On subsequent runs, if you do not delete the generated certificates and the locally built |connect| image, you can set ``FAST=true`` and the startup will run faster.
+   - On subsequent runs, if you do not delete the generated certificates and the locally built |kconnect| image, you can set ``FAST=true`` and the startup will run faster.

      .. sourcecode:: bash